wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

-Since `Actor.vi` is NOT a decorator method, that means only the outer local actor 'Actor.vi' will be executed!
+Advice: Since `Actor.vi` is NOT a decorator method, that means only the outer local actor 'Actor.vi' will be executed!

 ---

-### Style Best Practice

-Only have top two conn panes are Object in / Object out
+General Best Practice: Only have top left and top right conn panes as Object in / Object out

 ---

-### Key Features

-All Boolean logic is positive logic.
+'jettl': All Boolean logic is positive logic.

 ---

-Justify execution for each method in it's description
+jettl: 'Actor.vi' Sets up and Tears down all references in the same call.

 ---

-Base Actor Creates and Destroys all references in the same method call.
-In particular, Queue and Event references.

----

-### Edits

-`Actor.vi`
-Delete
-- Set Self Attributes
-- Set Creator Attributes
-Instead wire in the inputs to Process

-`Write VI Server.vi` -> `Write Attibutes.vi`

----

-### Error

 Errors signify that
 - intended operation could not be performed, otherwise said also that